Industry

 Do you handle FLSA tip-credit calculations and tip allocation automation?

 Yes.
 Tip-credit math, tip allocation across qualifying employees, blended-rate overtime on tipped hours, and IRS Form 8027 reporting are all configuration patterns we've delivered.
-The work lives in the earning code structure and pay rule logic.
-Once it's right at the system level, payroll teams stop reconciling against schedules every week.
+State-specific variations layer at the configuration level: states that prohibit certain tip-pooling configurations, states with tipped minimum wages above the federal floor, and states with mandatory service-charge-vs-tip reporting distinctions.
+The work lives in the earning code structure, pay rule logic, and reporting hooks.
+Tip-credit calculations resolve against the controlling minimum wage at each location.
+Blended-rate overtime applies the FLSA-weighted-average across tipped and non-tipped hours within the same week.
+Tip pooling allocates only to qualifying employees per the contract or policy.
+Once it's right at the system level, payroll teams stop reconciling against POS schedules every week.

 We operate quick-service and full-service brands under one HCM.
 Different pay rules.
 Can one configuration handle both?

 Yes.
-The pay rule shapes are different (quick-service is mostly hourly with simpler tip handling, full-service has complex tip-credit math) but the architectural approach is the same.
-Design the earning code structure to handle both natively, then configure the rules per brand.
-We've delivered for both models, and for clients running both under one HCM.
+The pay rule shapes differ across the spectrum: quick-service is mostly hourly with simpler tip handling, fast-casual sits between with limited tip exposure, and full-service carries complex tip-credit math with FOH/BOH split.
+The architectural approach is the same regardless.
+We design the earning code structure to handle every model natively, then configure the rules per brand within the same HCM.
+Reporting aggregates by brand for executive visibility while operational reports stay brand-specific where operating teams need them.
+Cross-brand worker transfers flow through configuration without manual reconciliation.
+We've delivered for QSR-only operators, full-service-only, fast-casual, and clients running multiple brands under one HCM.

 Can you run vendor selection if we're picking a new HCM for restaurant operations?

 Yes.
 Restaurant vendor selection is a standard advisory engagement.
-The output is a defended recommendation through gap-analysis methodology — requirements anchored to actual restaurant operations (tip handling, multi-location compliance, franchise vs. corporate operating model), trade-offs spelled out, decision defensible to the executive team.
+The output is a defended recommendation through gap-analysis methodology: requirements anchored to actual restaurant operations (tip handling, multi-location compliance, franchise vs. corporate operating model, POS integration depth across the existing tool stack), trade-offs spelled out for each platform's gap profile against those requirements, total-cost-of-ownership modeled across implementation, ongoing license, and managed-services horizon, and a decision defensible to the executive team.
+We don't run vendor-paid placements.
+Our advisory work stays platform-agnostic.
+The recommendation tracks operational fit, not commercial relationships.
+When clients pick a platform we've also implemented, the same team carries forward into implementation if the engagement structure calls for it.

 What does post-go-live support look like for restaurant clients?